ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-The above output though does not hold all the atomic entries from the Jane's record (e.g.: Jane has 2 phone numbers, while only
+Well, the above output though does not have all the atomic entries from the Jane's record (e.g.: Jane has 2 phone numbers, while only
 one is displayed).
 That is because clashing labels will override each other (as of version _1.75_).
 To ensure aggregation of clashing
 labels into arrays, use `-m` option:
 ```bash